 – A brand is a trust mark

-– A brand is also service, after sales service, advice …
+– and a brand is also service, after sales service, advice …

 Chinese people can copy but branding level is something they cannot copy, for now.